-Once you have located a customer you'd like to edit, click the edit button (above) next to the customer you would like to view / edit.
-On smaller screens you may have to click a plus symbol (+) to expand the row to view the edit button.
+Once you have located a customer you'd like to edit, click the edit button next to the customer you would like to view / edit.
+On smaller screens, you may have to click a plus symbol (+) to expand the row to view the edit button.

-Above is the customer information page and displays the customer's basic details and statistics including their name, email, default address on file, and any admin notes.
+This brings you to the customer information page and displays the customer's basic details and statistics, including their name, email, default address on file, and any admin notes.

 The tabs at the top of the page will allow you to view and manage all details of the customer:

-If there is a fixed number of installments on the plan the customer is currently subscribed to, the system will show how many installments remain (above).
+If there is a fixed number of installments on the plan the customer is currently subscribed to, the system will show how many installments are left.

-If you edit the customers subscription (you may need to click on the plus sign to see the edit option), you can change the number of installments, see invoices related to the specific subscription, and/or switch the customer to a different payment plan.
+You can also edit the customers' subscription (you may need to click on the plus sign to see the edit option), you can change the number of installments, see invoices related to the specific subscription, and/or switch the customer to a different payment plan.

 There are a couple of things to keep in mind if you change a customer's plan:

-To edit an invoice or see more information about a specific invoice click on the "View" text on the invoice you'd like to see.
-Once open, then invoice will look like the image below
+To edit an invoice or see more information about a specific invoice, click on the "View" text on the invoice you'd like to see.
+Once open, the invoice will look like the image below.

 On the Edit Invoice page you can: